Dealer (band)

 Dealer is an Australian nu metalcore group that was formed in 2018 formed by Aidan Ellaz.
-The group is composed of vocalist Aidan Ellaz-Holmes, drummer Brad Lipsett, guitarist Jack Leggett and bassist Matthew Brida.
+The group is composed of vocalist Aidan Ellaz-Holmes, drummer Brad Lipsett, guitarist Jack Leggett and bassist and vocalist Matthew Brida.

 History

 Following Aidan Holmes' ejection from Alpha Wolf citing multiple sexual offences, he met with former Northlane member Alex Milovic, Capture drummer Joe Abikhair, Codeine King guitarist Josh Ang, and Iconoclast member David Wilder to form a new band.
 On 5 April 2019, they released their debut EP Soul Burn.
 Soul Burn being well received along with the announcement of being signed to fellow metal figure Stay Sick Records (now known as Modern Empire Music).